HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 A legal state of forgiveness, while it is the all-important first step in the program of redemption in Christ, is not sufficient to enable the Christian to live, fight, and work with boldness alongside of Christ during the Day of the Lord.

-And I saw the beast, and the kings of the earth, and their armies, gathered together to make war against him that sat on the horse, and against his army.
+And I saw the beast, the kings of the earth, and their armies, gathered together to make war against Him who sat on the horse and against His army.
 (Revelation 19:19)

 The earth belongs to Christ—Head and Body.
 But the earth cannot be taken without a fight.
 The battle is kingdom against kingdom—the Kingdom of God against the nations of the earth that are governed by Satan and his kingdom.